RickDW/bikey/README.md

 ```

 The standard pip options are available, e.g. the -e option allows you to edit
-the package after it is installed (both templates and code), without having to
+bikey's code and templates without having to reinstall.
-install it again:

 ```
 pip install -e .